 While setting a high value for the UNDO_RETENTION parameter can potentially minimize the possibility of receiving "snapshot too old" errors, it doesn't guarantee that the database won't overwrite older undo data that may be needed by a running transaction.
 You can move long-running batch jobs to a separate time interval when other programs aren't running in the database, to avoid these errors.
+Remember that you don't always need several concurrent programs to generate "snapshot too old".
+You can do generate that error by running one poorly written query on a big table in a cursor, and update the same table in the loop.

 Regardless, while you can minimize the occurrence of "snapshot too old" errors with these approaches, you can't completely eliminate such errors without specifying the guaranteed undo retention feature.
-When you configure guaranteed undo retention in a database, no transaction can fail because of the "snapshot too old" error.
+When you configure guaranteed undo retention in a database, no SELECT statement can fail because of the "snapshot too old" error.
 Oracle will keep new DML statements from executing when you set up guaranteed undo retention.
 Implementing the guaranteed undo feature is simple.
 Suppose you want to ensure that the database retains undo for at least an hour (3,600 seconds).
 First set the undo retention threshold with the alter system command shown here, and then set up guaranteed undo retention by specifying the retention guarantee clause to alter the undo tablespace.